-The start and end point for self-guided clients is at the first night’s hotel and then the last night’s hotel.
+The start and end point for guided and self-guided clients booked on the Tour du Mont Blanc is at the first night’s hotel and then the last night’s hotel.
 It is the client’s responsibility to travel to the hotel.
 If you are delayed you should advise the hotel of your expected arrival time.

-If you have any complaint about the tour, you must make it known at the earliest opportunity to the leader and/or our local representative, who will normally be able to take appropriate action and we will do our best to resolve the problem.
+If you have any complaint about the tour, you must make it known at the earliest opportunity to the Tour Leader and/or our local representative or to our office, who will normally be able to take appropriate action and we will do our best to resolve the problem.
 It is only if we and our representatives know about problems that there will be the opportunity to put things right.
 If you don’t complain on the spot this may affect your ability to claim compensation.
 If at the end of the tour, you feel your complaint has not been properly dealt with, we shall try and agree a settlement with you, but you must first notify us of your complaint in writing within 28 days of your scheduled date of return.

 Your booking is accepted on the understanding that you appreciate and accept the possible risks inherent in adventure travel and that you undertake the tours, treks or expeditions featured in our programme at your own volition.